timgrin/Cybersecurity-Homelab-for-Detection-and-Monitoring/README.md

 - Add Windows to Domain
 - Search “domain” and select Access work or school
-- Select Connect >> Join this device to local Active Directory Domain
+- Select Connect >> Join this device to the local Active Directory Domain
 - Enter your domain name.local (homelab.local)
-- You will be prompted to login as the domain controller administrator
+- You will be prompted to log in as the domain controller administrator
-- Complete the process by clicking next and restart  the windows machine
+- Complete the process by clicking next and restart  the Windows machine

 <img src="https://imgur.com/XBFsRUk.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://imgur.com/ncXchqf.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <img src="https://imgur.com/Es5SDQR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 - Go back to the Domain controller and
-- User has been added on Windows Server
+- User has been added to Windows Server

 <img src="https://imgur.com/6htTGUE.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>